dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 Average | 66
 Average/25 | 2.64

-However, unlike the PE Shop, the reward is not chosen so the value is less; say each reward is worth 50 PE Points on average (i.e. 1 Shard Reward = 2 PE Points), which is consistent with the 40 PE Point cost of 20 Gauge Shards.
+However, unlike the PE Shop, the prizes are automatic rather than chose, which reduces their value.
+Let’s say each reward is worth 50 PE Points on average (i.e. 1 Shard Reward = 2 PE Points), which is consistent with the 40 PE Point cost of 20 Gauge Shards.

-The same reward will not be received consecutively (with the possible exception of the Legendary Part)
+The same reward will not be received consecutively (*with the possible rare exception of the Legendary Part*)

 Shards may also be available from various special events, but the main sources or Style Shards and Points are from various chests.

 Some types are shards are more rare than others, They are split into four categories: Rare(Gauge), Epic(Tracks/Name), Legendary(Aura) and Mythic(Trail).
 The more rare, the fewer shards are received at a time.
 For example, 10-20 Guage Shards vs only 1 Trail Shard.
-Also the number of style rewards vary by shard rarity, Each gauge shard provides one style reward, but 2 per Epic(Tracks/Name), 4 per Legendary(Aura)  and 10 per Mythic(Trail).
+Also the number of style rewards vary by shard rarity, Each gauge shard provides one style reward, but two per Epic(Tracks/Name), four per Legendary(Aura) and ten per Mythic(Trail).
 More details below:

 Shard Type | Rarity | Range | Average | E[Style Reward] | # to Unlock | Points Req.
 :—: | :—: | :—: | :—: | :—: | :—: | :—: